Baking Hermann

 Ugali is similar to a very stiff polenta, but made from white maize meal.
 The process of making it is straightforward, although it requires a bit of a workout in order to smoothen out any lumps while the maize thickens in the pan.
 It’s usually served in thick wedges, from which smaller pieces are pulled off and shaped into a scoop to mop up whatever it is served with.
 Undoubtedly, one of the highlights of making fresh ugali are the crispy leftovers that release from the side of the pan as it cools down – a much loved snack with the aroma of roasted corn.

 Ugali is traditionally served alongside stews like Mchicha (usually made with amaranth leaves, but spinach is a good substitute) as well as red kidney beans that have been cooked in coconut milk.
-I’ve added the recipes for both of those side dishes below so that you can serve Ugali as part of a complete meal – and complete protein (see below).
+I’ve added the recipes for both of those side dishes below so that you can serve Ugali as part of a complete meal that is traditionally vegan – and a complete protein (see below).

 What is a Complete Protein?